Department of Economics

 A Focus Option is a pathway of courses connected by a theme, to support the degree planning of a student.
 One or more Focus Options may be pursued to help satisfy the Free Electives requirement.

-If applicable, a course appearing under a focus option may be counted towards the Major or Support Work requirements instead of the Free Elective requirement.
+If applicable, a course appearing under a focus option may be counted toward the Major or Support Work requirements instead of the Free Elective requirement.
 Completion of a Focus Option may not exhaust the semester credit hours available for free electives.
 Focus Options will not appear on the transcript or diploma.

 Focus Option 1, Quantitative Economics and Analytics27